 As the saying goes, all good things must come to an end.
 And when it comes to parcel contract negotiations, this is no exception… even if you think your existing contract is the best it could ever be.

-FedEx and UPS surprise shipper’s every year with new rates, surcharges, and other expenses that may or may not be favorable to your shipping efforts.
-Due to this, it’s important for shippers to have an exit strategy identified within their contracts just in case something happens where they need to terminate or change the contract.
+FedEx and UPS surprise shippers every year with new rates, surcharges, and other expenses that may or may not be favorable to your shipping efforts.
+Due to this, shippers need to have an exit strategy identified within their contracts just in case something happens where they need to terminate or change the contract.
 Looking ahead to the end – or at least an ending that needs some adjustment – can help your company better prepare for long-term shipping success.

 Mistake #4: Not Welcoming More Than One Carrier

-Let’s face it – it’s less time-intense to negotiate one carrier contract than it is two or three.
-Yet this approach doesn’t do you any favors when it comes to capturing the best shipping rates for your various shipping needs.
-As a result, it’s important to consider how multiple carrier contracts can benefit your business.
+Let’s face it – it’s less time-intensive to negotiate one carrier contract than it is two or three.
+Yet this approach doesn’t do you any favors when capturing the best shipping rates for your various shipping needs.
+As a result, it’s essential to consider how multiple carrier contracts can benefit your business.

 Mistake #5: Not Providing Benchmarking Details

-By definition, benchmarking refers to providing data points from other companies for comparative purposes.
-And when it comes to contract negotiations, there is no uncertainty to the value that benchmarking can provide during a negotiation process.
+Benchmarking refers to providing data points from other companies for comparative purposes.
+And when it comes to contract negotiations, there is no uncertainty about the value that benchmarking can provide during a negotiation process.

-When armed with data and hard facts – including comparable rates, transit times, surcharge details and more – from one carrier to another, you will be better equipped to negotiate fairly yet firmly.
+When armed with data and hard facts – including comparable rates, transit times, surcharge details, and more – from one carrier to another, you will be better equipped to negotiate fairly yet firmly.
 Not having these details, however, can be a costly mistake that can lead you to less than preferred contract terms.
+Data benchmarks will reveal shipping intelligence and make a FedEx agreement negotiation simple.

 Parcel Contract Negotiations

-The fine print of carrier contracts is complex, yet the details of your money spent shipping can be even more complex if not routinely evaluated and understood.
-To help avoid spending more than you should, make parcel contract negotiations top your to-do lists.
+The fine print of carrier contracts is complex, yet the details of your money spent shipping can be even more complicated if not routinely evaluated and understood.
+Make parcel contract negotiations top your to-do list to help avoid paying more than you should.
 Discover more here, or reach out to Refund Retriever at brian@refund-retriever.com now.